isaaxh/Etch-A-Sketch/README.md

 ## How to play

-- Open the game in your browser
+- Open the game in your browser bysing the [LIVE DEMO](https://isaaxh.github.io/etch-a-sketch)
 - Use the cursor to draw on the board
 - Use the "Set Size" button to adjust the size of the board
 - Use the color buttons to select a color for your drawing